Flag Museum and Sanctuary of the Fatherland

 Bags & Storage

-Bags policy: Small bags are allowed; large bags may require checking at entry.
+Small bags are usually allowed; large bags may be restricted at entry.

 Strollers & Children